raul23/automated-visual-system/basic_motion_detection_and_tracking_system/README.md

 <sup id="go_back_note_01"><a href="#note_01">[1]</a></sup>:
 * `background_image.png`: image representing the background.
-Depending on the background model selected (*see the* `background_model` *option*), it can correspond to the first frame or a weighted average of current and past frames.
+Depending on the background model selected (*see the* `background_model` *option*), it can correspond to the first frame or a weighted average of the past and current frames.
 * `command.txt`: the **Python** command used for running the `motion_detector.py` script
 * `conf.json`: JSON configuration storing the script options.
 For the detailed